perlnerd/silex-scaffolding/README.md

 Usage
 -----

-Some basic routes have been configured to provide a basic idea of how to use Silex.
+Some basic routes have been configured to provide an introduction to how to use Silex.

 These include: